 Elsah is a tiny village located in the state of Illinois.
 With a population of 518 people and just one neighborhood, Elsah is the 745th largest community in Illinois.
-Elsah has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Elsah has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Elsah is a decidedly white-collar village, with fully 95.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Elsah is a village of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Elsah who work in food service (27.33%), office and administrative support (15.33%), and personal care services (8.00%).